 Venmo’s new credit card offers rewards based on how you spend your money.
 But many consumers might earn more lucrative rewards elsewhere.

-Venmo recently announced its first credit card.
+Venmo recently announced its first credit card, the aptly-titled Venmo Credit Card.
 It’s a no annual fee Visa card issued by Synchrony Bank, that offers tiered rewards based upon your spending habits: 3% cash back on your highest spending category each month, 2% on your second biggest category and 1% on everything else.
 The 3% and 2% categories are capped at $10,000 in combined annual spending.

 What makes this card unique is that these rewards are calculated automatically.
 Other cards let you choose your top category or categories – such as the Bank of America® Cash Rewards credit card (which resets monthly) and the U.S. Bank Cash+™ Visa Signature Card (which resets quarterly) – but they require you to select them in advance.
 That involves more work, and it’s possible that your projections won’t be accurate.